Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose a novel latent partial causal model for the generative process, specifically designed for multimodal data.
-Instead of relying on DAGs assumption, our model introduces latent coupled variables, connected by undirected edges, to effectively capture transferable knowledge across modalities. \item Our identifiability analysis demonstrates that the representations learned by multimodal contrastive learning align with latent coupled variables in the generative model.
-This insight highlights that the success of multimodal contrastive learning lies in its capacity to identify these latent variables within generative models. \item Furthermore, our identifiability results establish the theoretical basis for the component-wise disentanglement potential of multimodal contrastive learning.
-This pushes the boundaries of how pre-trained models, such as CLIP, can be leveraged. \emph{To the best of our knowledge, this is the first work to provide guarantees for the component-wise disentanglement potential.} \item We validate our theoretical findings under ideal conditions and demonstrate their robustness even when assumptions are partially violated.
-Extensive experiments on pre-trained CLIP model across various tasks—such as few-shot learning, domain generalization, and disentangled representation learning—on over 16 real-world datasets substantiate the practical effectiveness of latent coupled models. \emph{We emphasize that, unlike prior works on identifiability analysis for multimodal learning \cite{daunhawer2023identifiability,yao2023multi,gresele2020incomplete}, which are limited to simulation experiments, this work empirically validates identifiability results using real datasets and models, thereby demonstrating the robustness and practical significance of our theoretical findings.} \end{itemize}
+We argue that such a DAG assumption may be inappropriate for capturing the underlying generative processes of large-scale multimodal data, which underpin state-of-the-art multimodal models.
+This argument is supported by the following observation that large-scale multimodal data often arise from heterogeneous causal mechanisms that correspond to different, and sometimes even conflicting, DAG structures~\citep{scholkopf2012causal}.
+For instance, in the context of text–image paired data, some pairs are generated through a text-to-image causal mechanism, where a textual instruction serves as the input from which the corresponding image is produced~\citep{ramesh2021zero}.
+In contrast, some pairs arise from an image-to-text pipeline, where images are first collected from the internet and subsequently annotated with descriptive text by experts~\citep{sharma2018conceptual}.
+These two distinct causal mechanisms illustrate that large-scale multimodal data may arise from fundamentally opposite causal directions.
+Consequently, the common DAG assumption may be overly restrictive, failing to capture the diverse and sometimes conflicting generative processes underlying such data (see Sec.~\ref{sec: models} for a detailed discussion).
+As a result, although prior works on identifiability analysis under DAG assumptions~\citep{daunhawer2023identifiability, yao2023multi, gresele2020incomplete} have provided valuable theoretical insights, they are often restricted to specific, small-scale multimodal data, where a DAG structure is sufficient to capture the underlying generative process.
+As a direct consequence of this modeling choice, these studies largely remain confined to simulation experiments, and offer limited guidance for applying advanced multimodal models trained on large-scale data, e.g., CLIP-like models, to real-world applications.
+To this end, this paper makes the following contributions: \begin{itemize}[itemindent=1em, leftmargin=*, labelsep=0.5em] \item \textit{A Novel Latent Partial Causal Model (Sec.~\ref{sec: models}).} We propose a novel latent partial causal generative model, specifically designed for modeling the multimodal data generation process.
+Instead of relying on the DAGs assumption, our model introduces latent coupled variables, connected by undirected edges, to effectively capture transferable knowledge across different modalities. \item \textit{Identifiability Guarantee (Sec.~\ref{sec: pre} and \ref{sec: identifyanalysis}).} We developed theoretical analyses specifically tailored to the proposed generative model, under certain statistical assumptions, showing that the representations learned by MMCL are related to the latent coupled variables up to a simple transformation, thereby providing a theoretical explanation for the success of MMCL. \item \textit{Disentanglement Potential of MMCL (Sec.~\ref{sec: disent}).} Our theoretical results reveal the component-wise disentanglement potential of MMCL, which pushes the boundaries of how pre-trained models, such as CLIP-like models, can be leveraged. \emph{To the best of our knowledge, this is the first work to provide guarantees for the component-wise disentanglement potential of MMCL.} \item \textit{Extensive Experimental Results (Sec.~\ref{sec: exp}).} We validate our theoretical findings under ideal conditions via simulations and demonstrate their robustness even when the underlying assumptions are partially violated.
+Extensive experiments on pre-trained CLIP model across various tasks, such as few-shot learning, domain generalization, and disentangled representation learning, on over $16$ real-world datasets substantiate the practical effectiveness of our findings. \end{itemize}